What Is Malvertising and How to Prevent It

 - Sites with unreliable content

-- Sites offering Flash games
+- and Sites offering Flash games

-- Sites offering free downloads/software/cracks
+- offering Sites free downloads/software/cracks

-- Sites offering free coupons/discount/deals
+- Sites offering free coupons/discounts/deals

 - Sites offering free quiz/online games

-- Sites offering Not safe for work content
+- Not safe for work content Sites offering

 How to Protect Yourself against Malvertising